 Cheetahs are best known for their incredible speed, which has earned them their reputation as the fastest animal on Earth.
-To see one whilst on safari is a real privilege, as these delicate carnivores are amongst the most beautiful (and the most elusive) of all African animals.
+To see one whilst on safari is a real privilege, as these graceful carnivores are amongst the most beautiful and elusive of all African animals.

-When cheetah run, their stride is so long and so quick that only one foot touches the ground at any given time.
-The cheetah's hind legs have muscles designed to produce speed, whereas those on its forelegs are adapted for steering and balance.
+When cheetahs run, their stride is so long and so quick that only one foot touches the ground at any given time.
+The cheetah's hind legs have muscles designed to produce speed, whereas those in its forelegs are adapted for steering and balance.
 As a result, all of the cheetah's power comes from the back.

 The Struggle to Survive

-However, being faster than any other animal on the savannah doesn't necessarily guarantee the cheetah hunting success.
+Being faster than any other animal on the savannah doesn't necessarily guarantee the cheetah hunting success.
 Although they can reach speeds of up to 75 mph/120 kmph, they cannot maintain such speeds for long.
 Often, prey animals including springbok and steenbok survive by simply outlasting their opponent.

-However, their smaller size and less aggressive nature makes it difficult for them to defend their kill, and they often lose their meal to other cats or opportunistic scavengers.
-Many cheetahs are solitary hunters, and it is better to avoid confrontation than risk injury.
+Cheetahs hunt during the day in an attempt to avoid competition from nocturnal predators like lion and leopard.
+However, their smaller size and less aggressive nature makes it difficult for them to defend their kill and they often lose their meal to other cats or opportunistic scavengers.
+Many cheetahs are solitary hunters and cannot afford to be injured, and so prefer to avoid confrontation.

 The Need for Conservation